National Geographic Traveller India (NGTI) magazine’s editor Niloufer Venkatraman speaks about the magazine’s presence in India for last one year.

 Would the content of National Geographic Traveller focus more on bringing India to Indians or continue to mix and match the stories from around the world?

-We focus on what we believe interests Indian readers.
-Which means, we carry a lot of content on India but also a fair amount on other countries.
+Niloufer Venkatraman: We focus on what we believe interests Indian readers.
+Which means, we carry a lot of content on India but also a fair amount on, other countries.
 Leisure travel to places around the world is more popular than ever, but so is discovering one’s own country.
 We will keep up the same balance.

 What role do you think the travel blogs play in the travel content space?

-Personal travel blogs are great for getting opinions and personal experiences.
+Niloufer Venkatraman: Personal travel blogs are great for getting opinions and personal experiences.
 You will almost always find a blog post about a place that you are looking for, even an obscure village deep in the mountains.
-Blogs are also perfect for niche travellers like birdwatchers, bikers, hikers, etc. since commercial magazines may not be able to concentrate on their interests.
+Blogs are also perfect for niche travelers like birdwatchers, bikers, hikers, etc. since commercial magazines may not be able to concentrate on their interests.

 How do you plan to disseminate your content between the print and digital versions of your magazine?